 You’ll learn biopsychosocial assessment and diagnosis as well as medication management, all while deepening your skills in psychotherapy, including therapeutic approaches like cognitive behavioral therapy, group/family therapy, and more.

 We use a three-semester clinical practicum, with the program placing students in settings that allow for exposure to a variety of psychiatric populations.
 Onsite preceptors will supervise your work, and you’ll share experiences with other students through weekly small group seminars on campus.
 In addition, all clinical experiences and preceptors are arranged and coordinated by the School.
 You’ll also have the opportunity to work closely with faculty on research projects.

 This program is flexible, with full-time students typically completing their work in 14 months, and part-time students in two to five years.
-Many students add to their studies with a minor in one of the following areas: Adult Oncology, Global Health, Health Informatics, Nursing Administration, Palliative Care, and Women’s Health Studies.
+Many students add to their studies with a minor, which can be reviewed via the MSN Minors page.

 Upon graduation, you are eligible to take the American Nurses Credentialing Center’s Psychiatric-Mental Health Nurse Practitioner examination for the Psychiatric-Mental Health NP (Across the Lifespan) national certification and qualify for Certified Registered Nurse Practitioner licensure in Pennsylvania.